 Out with the old and in with the new—that’s what new years are all about!
 In regards to retirement planning, one thing the new year brings is updated contribution limits from the IRS.
-And, the new limits are out now, giving you a chance to start your retirement planning strategy when we ring in 2017.
+And, the new 2017 contribution limits are out now, giving you a chance to start your retirement planning strategy when we ring in the new year.

 Sometimes contribution limits change, but sometimes they don’t and the factors are based on a few boring statistics like inflation and such that we aren’t going to bother you with.
 Why?
 Because all you really need to know is what the contribution limits are for 2017.